 Color Me Calm: 100 Coloring Templates for Meditation and Relaxation: This is a more advanced book, with beautiful scenes as well as traditional mandalas and geometric designs.
 The paper is high quality and you just feel good using it.
 Color Me Calm is my current favorite

 Colored Pencils 36-color Art Drawing Pencils (BTOOP): These were the first pencils I purchased.
-After going through a number of marginal sets that look similar but perform poorly, I now cherish these pencils and their price point, currently less than $11 for 36 pencils.
+After going through a number of marginal sets that look similar but perform poorly, I now cherish these pencils and their price point.
 The leads on these pencils are soft enough to do some serious shading, yet hard enough to hold a good point and not break off in the sharpener.

 Prismacolor Premier Colored Pencils, Soft Core, 72 Pack: These were a complete splurge.
 They have a softer lead which I find more difficult to use in tiny, intricate areas.
 That said, these are fantastic pencils and the ones I